The Significance of the Feasts: Shabbat

 According to the Hebrew calendar, the first day of the week is Sunday, so the seventh would be Saturday.

 Like so many traditions and practices adopted by the early church during the reign of Constantine, Sunday has pagan origins and is actually named after the worship of the sun!
-While many people believe that they can change the meaning of specific days by “celebrating them differently or shining a light in the darkness” (i.e., celebrating Easter, Halloween, and Christmas while keeping the pagan traditions but changing the names and meanings to be ‘centered’ on Jesus), I would argue that we do nothing but make Satan and the pagans laugh at our ignorance.
+While many people believe that they can change the meaning of specific days by “celebrating them differently” or “shining a light in the darkness” (i.e., celebrating Easter, Halloween, and Christmas while keeping the pagan traditions but changing the names and meanings to be “centered” on Jesus), I would argue that doing this makes Satan and the pagans laugh at our ignorance.
 Learning the root of each practice, holiday, and tradition is vital!
 The Bible is explicit about solely worshiping the God of Israel (Exodus 34:14), yet through the centuries, believers have adopted many practices that are all about the worship of false gods!
 Coincidence?
 I don’t think so…

 There is no question about it; the seventh day of the week IS a set-apart day (in fact, it is also a perpetual covenant with no end – see Exodus 31:16-18).
 Though I have often heard people share their fear of losing profit or business if they closed on Saturdays to observe Shabbat, I have also heard many testimonies from those who have stepped out in obedience to God’s Word.
 Not only did they see an INCREASE in profit, but they were also spiritually renewed!